 Suppose you have a website in the weight loss niche.
 You want to talk about carrot juice, so you write the following phrase:

 “If you want to know how to make carrot juice with a blender, here you will find out!”.

 The whole sentence in bold is called a keyword phrase, and it can be found in your title or anywhere within your text.

 Why Do You Want to Be Right on The Top?

 An important study by Chitika highlights the importance of having your articles in the top positions.
-The study analysed millions of clicks to ads and it was possible to track in which position the page containing the ad was situated by the time it was clicked.
+The study analyzed millions of clicks to ads, and it was possible to track in which position the page containing the ad was situated by the time it was clicked.

 The following graph represents the percentage of traffic by Google result position:

 We can draw 3 key conclusions from this data: